AeroDump/contracts/README.md

 **LayerZero Vault for Secure Holding:**
 - The vault securely holds the tokens until the automation system triggers distribution.
 Tokens are only released when the conditions are met, ensuring safety and transparency.

-**Scalability and Efficiency:**
-- By leveraging both `Chainlink Automation` and `CCIP`, the system scales to handle bulk token transfers across various blockchains without the need for manual monitoring or intervention.

 ## User Journey
 ```mermaid
 graph TD;